 Mobile delay adversary

 The mobile delay adversary with one failure, in lockstep, at each round, can choose one party to delay some of its messages.
 Once a party is delayed, its remaining outgoing messages suffer one additional round of delay.
-The adversary can corrupt a party with a delay at any point in the round.
+The adversary can delay a party at any point in the round.
 So for example it can delay all the outgoing messages, or only the last outgoing message, etc.

 Note that the adversary can continue to delay the same party for any finite number of rounds and this is essentially equivalent to crashing the party.